Cnayan130/LifeStream/README.md

 ## License

-This project is licensed under the PC-NC License
+This project is licensed under the GNU GPL v3 License

 Copyright (c) 2025 PrincipleCreativityOrg.